atomisthq/docs/docs/developer/quick-start.md

 npm start
 ```

-This last command will start up the client, register the "search so"
+This last command will start up the [client][client], register the "search so"
 bot command in your Slack team, and begin writing its logs to your
 terminal.